harmjs/nasa-image-gallery/README.md

-# A wrapper for images.nasa.gov API
+# Nasa Gallery

+A simple website which uses the images.nasa.gov Api, made to develop my HTML, SCSS and React skills.